-Black people in the United States have had a tumultuous history, to say the least, and in recent years this has come to the forefront of the public consciousness.
-All politics aside, due to the racially charged climate in recent years, the recent and ongoing police brutality, and police shootings of Black people in America, there have been increased levels of anxiety and stress among Black people all across the country.
+Black people in the United States have had a tumultuous history, and in recent years this has come to the forefront of public consciousness.
+Due to the racially charged climate in recent years, the recent and ongoing police brutality, and police shootings of Black people in America, we have seen increasing levels of anxiety and stress among Black people all across the country.
 Living in a constant state of elevated stress and tension can produce negative effects on someone’s mental health.
 When combined with a substance use disorder, this can lead to very negative outcomes.
-In this article, we will examine the state of mental health and substance abuse among Black people today, and provide helpful resources for recovery from both of these conditions.
+In this article, we will examine the state of mental health and substance abuse among Black people today.
+We will also provide helpful resources for recovery from both of these conditions.

-That being said, there is a very heavy emphasis on social support and seeking religious counsel within the Black community in America that may overlap somewhat into the realm of mental healthcare.
-Black Americans have the highest church attendance out of any racial group in America, and church attendance has a demonstrated connection to mental health issues, particularly among Black Americans.
-In times of mental health distress, Black people tend to increase their participation at their church.
-There are other non-organizational religious practices that are also reported at higher levels during times of mental distress such as prayer, meditation, and reading religious literature.
-It is thought that increasing religious practices during times of distress is an effort to mobilize social support in an attempt to overcome mental discomfort.
-Whatever the reason, religious practices, gatherings, and a sense of community can be beneficial for someone who is struggling with mental health issues, although professional help is the most effective way to find relief from mental health conditions.
+That being said, there is a heavy emphasis on social support and religious counsel within the Black community in America.
+This may overlap into the realm of mental healthcare somewhat.
+Black Americans have the highest church attendance out of any racial group in America.
+Church attendance is often connected to mental health issues, particularly among Black Americans.
+In times of distress, Black people tend to increase their participation in church.
+There are other non-organizational religious practices that increase during times of mental distress.
+Prayer, meditation, and reading religious literature are often comforting in times of distress.
+Whatever the reason, religious practices and community can be beneficial for someone struggling with mental illness.

-Black Americans experience the same rates of mental illness as their white peers, although there is still substantial fear regarding professional mental healthcare and treatment.
-One study found that the rates of fearing mental healthcare were roughly 2.5x greater among Black people than their white counterparts.
-While the stigma that accompanies mental illness remains present in the Black community, it seems that younger generations are more accepting of mental illness as something that requires professional help.
-There is still a significant disparity in the rates of Black Americans seeking mental healthcare compared to whites, although the gap is shrinking thanks in large part to the Affordable Care Act.
-Greater access to health insurance, changing cultural attitudes toward mental health and wellness, combined with more open discussions about mental illness has begun to create change in the mental health landscape of Black people in America.
+Fear is another barrier between Black individuals and professional mental health treatment.
+One study found that the rates of fear were roughly 2.5 times greater among Black people than their white counterparts.
+While the stigma that accompanies mental illness remains present, younger generations are more accepting of professional help.
+The Affordable Care Act has caused the gap between Black and white Americans seeking healthcare to shrink.
+Greater access to health insurance, changing cultural attitudes toward mental health and wellness, and open discussions about mental illness has created a change in the mental health landscape of Black people in America.

-While Black Americans have lower rates of substance abuse than white Americans overall, the duration of substance abuse issues seems to persist longer among Black people than for their white counterparts.
-It is noteworthy that substance abuse is more common among Black people living in major metropolitan areas compared to those living in rural areas.
-While the rates vary between the specific groups studied, among Black people, the rates of substance abuse in urban areas is almost twice as high as it is in rural areas.
+Black Americans have lower rates of substance abuse than white Americans.
+The duration of that substance abuse, however, seems to persist longer among Black people.
+Substance abuse is more common among Black people living in major metropolitan areas.
+While they vary, the rates of substance abuse in urban areas is almost twice as high as in rural areas.

-The rates of co-occurring substance abuse and mental health conditions among Black people are generally lower than they are for many other ethnic groups, although there are some exceptions.
-In particular, PTSD, dysthymia, and agoraphobia are reported significantly more often in Black populations than in other racial groups, including Asians, Hispanics, and Caucasians.
+The rates of co-occurring substance abuse and mental illness among Black people are lower than other ethnic groups.
+The exceptions are PTSD, dysthymia, and agoraphobia.
+These disorders are more often dignosed in Black populations than in other racial groups.

 “…integrated, concurrent treatment that addresses both conditions simultaneously has generated strong empirical support, appears to be preferable to clients, and is increasingly considered the current standard of care, particularly when combining psychosocial and pharmacologic approaches.”